SlavaGrach/SlavaGrach/README.md

 - 👋 Hi, I’m @SlavaGrach
-- 👀 I’m interested in JavaScript, Node.JS, React
+- 👀 I’m interested in JavaScript, Node.JS, React and DevOps
 - 📫 How to reach me https://t.me/SlavaGrach

 <!---